datacommonsorg/data/scripts/india_post/pincodes/readme.md

 #### Cleaned Data
-In this set we will have unique pincodes along with the districts they belong.
+In this set, we will have unique pincodes along with the districts they belong.

 - Pincode
 - PincodeDCID